wrkzdev/wrkzcoin-php-scripts/README.md

 # wrkzcoin-php-scripts
-Some snippet of php related to wrkzcoin
+Some php snippets which related to wrkzcoin

 # Sample
 `php php-checkpoints-full-dump.php http://127.0.0.1:17856`